temporalio/documentation/docs-src/references/cluster-metrics.md

 ### `persistence_requests`

-Emit on every persistence request.
+Emitted on every persistence request.
 Examples:

 - Prometheus query for getting total number of persistence requests by operation for the History Service: